 Numeric and Boolean Values

-Geospatial is a mathematical discipline.
+Geospatial technology is a mathematical discipline.
 The clear and accurate exchange of mathematical values is essential.
-The encoding rules in this section standarize the encoding of numeric and boolean primitives when included in a URL.
+The encoding rules in this section standardize the encoding of numeric and Boolean primitives when included in a URL.
 These rules are based on the computer science basic data types identified by Kernighan and Ritchie.

 Boolean values conform to the following requirement.